MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/index.md

 ### 2D Sprite Rendering

+This section walks through several core concepts related to sprite rendering, including drawing text to the screen.

 [How To Draw A Sprite](HowTo_Draw_A_Sprite.md)

 Demonstrates how to draw a sprite by using the SpriteBatch class.